falkr/tbl/pages/preparation.md

 ## Conclusion

-We have now covered all concepts of TBL. *That's all.* Of course, we have only talked about *what* is happening, not *why*, and left out some details.
+We have now covered all concepts of TBL.
+Of course, we have only talked about *what* is happening, not *why*, and left out some details.
 These are the parts we look into closer in the seminar together.